 Homemade Rabbit Cookies

 a few sprigs of fresh oregano & fresh parsley

 Preheat oven to 325 degrees.
 Put the rabbit pellets & Timothy hay in your food processor.
 Pulse a few times.
-Add the banana, pumpkin, papaya, honey, oregano & parsley and blend until mostly smooth (the hay is probably still going to be sticking out, unless you chopped it down pretty small).
+Add the banana, pumpkin, papaya, oregano, & parsley and blend until mostly smooth.

+Homemade Rabbit Cookies